Solving Our Housing Crisis by Reclaiming What We’ve Got

 The Alternative

-But this could happen: We could solve the crisis using our existing housing stock.
+But this could happen: we could solve the crisis by reclaiming some of our existing housing stock.
 Five keys could unlock the puzzle:

-(1) Year-Round Occupancy Restrictions: Purchase permanent deed restrictions from willing property owners that commit those owners to year-round occupancy (no short-term rentals).
+(1) Year-Round Occupancy Restrictions: Purchase permanent deed restrictions from willing property owners who commit to year-round occupancy (no short-term rentals).
 We’ve already begun to do this.
 Each costs an average of $150,000.
 We could create 1,800 new units for roughly $270 million.

-(3) Shared Equity Appreciation Loans: Help people get into the existing housing market with low-interest down payment assistance loans, and equip those houses with permanent year-round occupancy restrictions.
-Each costs about $250,000.
+(3) Shared Equity Appreciation Loans: Help people get into the existing housing market with low interest down payment assistance loans and equip those houses with permanent year-round occupancy restrictions.
+Each loan costs about $250,000.
 We could create 300 new units for roughly $75 million.

 (4) 10-Year Lease-to-Locals Program: Some of our towns are participating in Lease to Locals.
 Homeowners are being paid to make their homes available for year-round occupancy on a year-to-year basis.
 Get 10-year commitments.
 Each would cost about $100,000.
 We could create 400 new units for roughly $40 million.

-These four keys could provide 2,700 year-round homes for working people making up to 240% of the area median income, all on previously developed property, for just over $400 million, less than 20% of the cost of building.
+These four keys could provide the 2,700 homes we need for working people who earn up to 240% of the area median income for just over $400 million, less than 20% of the cost of building.

-Additionally, our towns could use short-term rental fees and Community Preservation Act Funds to augment transfer fee proceeds to buy down units for low-income people and to build only when specific circumstances make it the best option (preferably on previously developed land).
+Additionally, our towns could use short-term rental fees and Community Preservation Act Funds to augment transfer fee proceeds to buy down units for those with low incomes, and to build when specific circumstances make it the best option (preferably on previously developed land).

 Ready Set Go!

 This is only a conceptual sketch.
-Countless details will need attention.
+Countless details will need solutions.
 What matters now is getting that fifth key in hand.
-Once we pass the housing bank legislation, we’ll be on our way.
+Once we pass the legislation, we can launch.

-But, then comes the hard part: spending those funds ingeniously and efficiently.
-We can do this—without wrecking our island or breaking the bank.
+Then comes the hard part: banding together as a region to spend those funds ingeniously and efficiently.
+We can do this, without wrecking our island or breaking the bank.